The Australian Musical: From the Beginning

 Interestingly, this book gathers first-time material on the contribution of women writers, musicians and directors – such as Coralie Grace Condon, Dorothy Mendoza, Robyn Nevin and Gale Edwards – and new Australians such as Stelios Salingaros.
 It also highlights the importance of numerous designers and crews who offer their time and moral support, the cabarets and fringe festivals that supply vital venues, and the producers and theatrical adventurers who establish national funding and training (e.g. Jim Sharman and the Australian Musical Foundation and artist-in-residence gigs sponsored by Jeanne Pratt) that all fuel future superstars.

 The Australian Musical is perfect to dip in and out of over the upcoming holiday season.
 Treat yourself!

 Production images: Strictly Ballroom and "I Will Survive" from Priscilla Queen of the Desert.

-Click here to check out Stage Whispers' special purchase offer - buy a copy autographed by the authors and Australian musical theatre legend Nancye Hayes, and also receive a 6 month free subscription to Stage Whispers.
+Click here to check out Stage Whispers' special purchase offer - buy a copy autographed by Australian musical theatre legend Nancye Hayes, and also receive a 6 month free subscription to Stage Whispers.